Medical Laboratory Technology

 Click here above for articulation and advanced training.

-To get started in this Medical Sciences Program, contact the MTC Office of Admissions for an appointment, by e-mail at email@example.com or by phone at 740-389-4636, extension 334.
+To get started in the Medical Laboratory Technology Program, contact the MTC Office of Admissions for an appointment, by e-mail at email@example.com or by phone at 740-389-4636, extension 334.